Scrum Log Jeff Sutherland

 After thinking about the early days of Scrum I think the root of both Scrum and Lean is complex adaptive systems theory.
 When we created Scrum we did not talk about Lean, we talked about complex adaptive systems.
 I think Scrum and Lean are complementary implementations of ways to deal with physical reality where things are often not linear, not simple, and not predictable.

-After the first Scrum started at Easel in 1993, I began talking about the process in the internet newsgroups in 1994, particularly comp.object, and by 1995 we had a well documented thread of my discussions on Scrum on comp.object, interlaced with comments from Bob Martin, Kent Beck, and others.
+After the first Scrum started at Easel in 1993, I began talking about the process in the internet newsgroups in 1994, particularly comp.object, and by 1995 we had a well documented thread of my discussions on Scrum in comp.object, interlaced with comments from Bob Martin, Kent Beck, and others.

 So the origins of Scrum are well documented and can be researched in Google groups by searching in the archives.
 My original Scrum web page started in 1994 and was widely viewed on the web throughout 1995 and updated regularly until the Agile Manifesto meeting in 2001.